-When required, specific or different requirements for medical assessments in the Motor Accidents Division and Workers Compensation Division will be stipulated.
+Specific or different requirements for medical assessments in the Motor Accidents Division and Workers Compensation Division will be stipulated, as required.

-The Protocol has been revised during the pandemic, since March 2020, in response to changes in PHOs, COVID-19 presentation in the community and accepted COVID-19 protections and risk mitigation approaches.
+The Protocol has been revised during the pandemic which commenced in March 2020, in response to changes in PHOs, COVID-19 presentation in the community, accepted COVID-19 protections and risk mitigation approaches.

-It is effective from 1 February 2022 until it is revoked.
+It is effective from 1 June 2022 until it is revoked.